 Feel free to experiment with this recipe as you like.
-It will keep for a week or slightly longer in the fridge, if it lasts that long!
+It will keep for a week or slightly longer in the fridge if it lasts that long!

 This marinated mushroom recipe makes about a cup of liquid, which may or may not be enough depending on how many mushrooms you have.
-Fortunately it's easy to make more.
+Fortunately, it’s easy to make more.

 Clean the mushrooms with a damp cloth and slice them into medium-sized pieces.
 You can remove the stems if you like, but I find they work just fine in this recipe.

 Put the vinegar and into a bowl.
 Whisk in the olive oil slowly until the mixture is emulsified, meaning mixed throughout.
-(As you probably know, vinegar and oil won't mix together completely, an emulsification just means that there's not just a layer of oil sitting on top of the vinegar).
+(As you probably know, vinegar and oil won’t mix together completely, emulsification just means that there’s not just a layer of oil sitting on top of the vinegar).

 Next add the shallots, herbs (if you have them), and mushrooms.
 Let them marinate for at least an hour, preferably overnight.
 You don’t have to, but you may want to check on them every so often and mix the ingredients around a little.